nodegui/.github/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [NodeGui Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [admin@nodegui.org](mailto:admin@nodegui.org).

-## I don't want to read this whole thing I just have a question!!!

-> Please spend a moment to read this before asking questions.
-You'll get faster results by using the resources below and you will also save time of other contributors.

-We have a Spectrum community chat at https://spectrum.chat/nodegui.
-This is used as the official community chat platform.
-Use this platform to ask questions.
-The contributors and other community members would help you out here when they find time.

 ## What should I know before I get started?